-Stakeholder Engagement Initiatives

-Questions centered on stakeholders' awareness of the company's engagement initiatives, their assessment of the management of engagement efforts, opportunities for improvement and suggestions for new initiatives.
+- Stakeholder Engagement Initiatives: Questions centered on stakeholders' awareness of the company's engagement initiatives, their assessment of the management of engagement efforts, opportunities for improvement and suggestions for new initiatives. - Environmental and Socioeconomic Initiatives: This section explored stakeholders' awareness of the company's environmental and socioeconomic initiatives, their priority concerns, evaluation of the company's management of these concerns, opportunities for improvement and suggestions for future programs. - Interaction: The survey assessed stakeholder interaction frequency, preferred interaction modes, and channels for communicating concerns and receiving updates on engagement and sustainability initiatives.

-Initiatives

-Environmental

-The survey assessed stakeholder interaction frequency, preferred interaction modes, and channels for communicating concerns and receiving updates on engagement and

-Interaction

-The survey assessed stakeholder interaction frequency, preferred interaction modes, and channels and receiving updates on engagement and sustainability initiatives.

-Comments and Feedback

-Stakeholders were invited to share their key concerns regarding our companies. provide feedback on our specific engagement or sustainability initiatives, and describe those organization or community.
+• Comments and Feedback: Stakeholders were invited to share their key concerns regarding our companies, provide feedback on our specific engagement or sustainability initiatives, and describe those initiatives' impact on their organization or community.